Hi, I’m Dean. Thanks for taking an interest in my Blog.

 In 2007, having moved to Suffolk, I worked in the Chief Executive’s office at Suffolk County Council as a Commissioning Manager within Suffolk Drug and Alcohol Action Team (Suffolk DAAT).
 My role was to assess the needs of communities, design, commission and performance manage counselling and medical treatment services that were contracted to meet those needs.
 I also helped develop the county’s new Hate Crime support services.

 Between 2009 – 2011, I became the Specialist Services Team Leader for NHS Suffolk’s Specialist Services team.
 This role involved running two Nursing teams; the Shared Care Team and the Blood Borne Viruses Team, concurrently; delivering care, immunisation, detoxification, reduction programmes, counselling, blood testing (I trained in Phlebotomy), crisis intervention, trauma counselling and other services to clients with substance addictions; many of whom had co-morbidity and dual diagnosis.
-The teams were routinely assessed for an aspect of their work, by OFSTED and we successfully achieved and passed these audits.
-Patients were in both community and Prison settings.
 Many patients suffered with severe mental health problems and the debilitating effects of long term trauma.

-I have become well known in Suffolk for my roles as Commissioner and as Specialist Services Team Leader.
-Since starting my private Counselling and Psychotherapy practice in 2008, alongside those roles, I have worked with a leading Suffolk based charity called Focus12; a residential rehabilitation centre for those with substance addictions and compulsive disorders; where I was commissioned as Clinical Supervisor between 2008 – 2013; one of my many commissions as Clinical Supervisor to Counsellors, Psychotherapists and others in helping professions.
+I have become well known in Suffolk for my roles as Commissioner and as Specialist Services Team Leader and, while concurrently establishing my private Counselling and Psychotherapy practice in 2008, I worked with a leading Suffolk based charity called Focus12; a residential rehabilitation centre for those with substance addictions and compulsive disorders, where I was commissioned as Clinical Supervisor between 2008 – 2013.
 In this role, I consistently supported Focus12 to successfully achieve and pass routine audits by the Care Quality Commission.
 In 2012, I was awarded for my work as Clinical Supervisor for my supervision of Student Interns for the military US Air Force base at Lakenheath in Suffolk.

 Today, my private practice has grown and I feel privileged to serve the community of Suffolk as well as the many clients I serve around the UK and around the world, via Skype; which is also very effective as a means of reaching those with disabilities.